 You can use the

-nissan_leaf.start_charge service to send a request to the Nissan servers to start a charge.
+button.press service to send a request to the Nissan servers to start a charge.
 The car must be plugged in!
-The service requires you to provide the vehicle identification number (VIN) as a parameter.
-You can see the VIN on the attributes of all the entities created by this component.

 You can also use the